-CCTV - installed by a professional, loved by a homeowner and feared by the bad guys!
+CCTV - installed by a professional, loved by homeowners and feared by the bad guys!
 At least, that's the way it should be.

 In fact, your DIY cameras could even be illegal!
-Did you know that there are rules about what you CAN and CAN'T capture footage of - e.g. if your CCTV happens to be capturing your neighbour's property, you could be infringing on the Data Protection Act.
+Did you know that there are strict rules about what you CAN and CAN'T capture footage of?
+If your CCTV happens to be capturing your neighbour's property it comes under the GDPR rules and could be infringing on the Data Protection Act.

-While the DIY kits out there can be decent quality and offer you similar features, if they're not properly set up then you might not get the best out of them - and they could even be a security risk.
+Some DIY kits out there can offer you similar features.
+But if they're not properly set up then you might not get the best out of them.
+Even worse, they could actually be a security risk!

-Along with other altered settings (like not using the manufacturer's server), this means you're less likely to be spied on by anonymous internet users or used as part of a mass DDoS attack.
+Along with other altered settings, this means you're less likely to be spied on by anonymous internet users or used as part of a mass DDoS attack.

-So what about the quality of the footage?
+And what about the quality of the footage?
 Will you be able to get the settings right so your image is actually clear enough to see an intruder?
+Day or night?

-For example, take a look at the following before and after images of some CCTV footage.
+Take a look at the following images of some CCTV footage.
 Can you tell which was adjusted by a professional?

-With a tweak of a few settings, the blurred image was corrected so that the features of the man walking into the building are clear rather than blurred.
-The original default settings mean motion blur, difficult to use footage and in extreme cases, failed prosecution!
+With a tweak of a few settings, this camera was corrected so that the features of the man walking into the building are crystal clear.
+The original settings caused motion blur, giving difficult to use footage and in extreme cases, failed prosecution!

-Such is the difference of using a professional CCTV company.
+That's the value of using a professional CCTV company.

 If you think it's easy, think again.

-There are so many variables when choosing the correct cameras, just take a look at this CCTV guide from IFSEC Global (WARNING: not for technophobes!), and not understanding them could make your footage almost useless.
+There are so many variables when choosing the correct cameras, just take a look at this CCTV guide from IFSEC Global (WARNING: not for technophobes!).
+Not understanding them could make your footage almost useless.

-But when you replay the video, the camera is too high to see the burglar's face, and all it captures is an image of a hooded figure walking into your home, only to stumble out again 10 minutes later holding a large, bulging rucksack and your favourite bottle of red.
+But when you replay the video, the camera is too high to see the burglar's face.
+All it captures is a hooded figure walking into your home, only to stumble out again 10 minutes later holding a large, bulging rucksack!

-Professionally installed CCTV could give you a lifeline - so you might see those treasured items again.
-Especially if your cameras were linked to a monitored alarm system.
+Professionally installed CCTV could give you a lifeline - so you might see those treasured items again and be able to assist a prosecution.